- How is Child Support Calculated in Alaska?

 - Liens may be placed on your cars or property.

-Arrears or missed payments are collected at a small claims court via wage garnishment or mediation.
+Child support arrears or missed payments are collected at a small claims court via wage garnishment or mediation.
 Consequently, if you willfully and intentionally fail to pay child support in Alaska you may face “civil contempt of court” charges that may carry upwards of $5000 in penalties for each violation.

-The point is, whether you are paying or receiving alimony, CSSD, Child Support Division is your best source for resources and legal help!
+The point is, whether you are paying or receiving alimony, CSSD, Child Support Services Division is your best source for resources and legal help!
 All you have to do is apply for services here and someone will contact you.

 What if my former partner denies visitations?